qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

   --> Data Sources -->` when working on such context.
 QGIS should be able to add or update row(s) in all tables (airlines, airports and the pivot tables).

-Finally we ha to select the right cardinalilty in the :menuselection:`Layer Properties --> Attributes Form` for the ``airport`` and ``airline`` layers.
+Finally we have to select the right cardinalilty in the :menuselection:`Layer Properties --> Attributes Form` for the ``airport`` and ``airline`` layers.
 For the first one we should choose the **airline (id)** option and for the second one the **airport (id)** option.